 Here's an example of how the above tooltip could be rewritten and formatted to highlight what's important to the people looking at this view:

 You can also rewrite your tooltips to tell a mini-story.
 For example, here's a tooltip about the number of oil rigs in Italy.

-By default, an axis range in Tableau automatically adjusts based on the data in your visualization.
+By default, an axis range in Tableau automatically adjusts based on the data in your visualisation.
 Filtering and other actions can change the axis range.
 If you are trying to create a specific comparison between two views, changing axes ranges can make analysis difficult for your users.
 If this is the case, you can set your axes to a specific, fixed range.
 For steps on how to do this, see Examples: Use Different Axis Ranges (Uniform, Independent, Fixed).

 If you're working with data that has a very large range, a fixed axis may not be practical.
-If this is the case, add grid lines to your visualization.
+If this is the case, add grid lines to your visualisation.
 Grid lines can help your users stay oriented when the axis automatically adjusts.
 See Format lines for more information.